slyfox1186/ffmpeg-build-script/README.md

 ## Disclaimer And Data Privacy Notice

 This script will download different packages with different licenses from various sources, which may track your usage.
-This includes prompt the user on wether to install the CUDA SDK Toolkit.
+This includes prompting the user on wether to install the CUDA SDK Toolkit.
 These sources are out of control by the developers of this script.
 Also, this script can create a non-free and unredistributable binary.
 By downloading and using this script, you are fully aware of this.